Netanyahu to visit Washington, Israel sends negotiators to Qatar - UPI.com

-July 6 (UPI) -- Prime Minister Benjamin Netanyahu is travelling Monday to Washington as Israel sends negotiators to Qatar amid ongoing talks toward a ceasefire with Hamas.
+July 6 (UPI) -- Prime Minister Benjamin Netanyahu is traveling Monday to Washington as Israel sends negotiators to Qatar amid ongoing talks toward a cease-fire with Hamas.
 The administration of President Donald Trump also seeks to ease tensions along the Israel-Syria border.

 Netanyahu's visit comes after the U.S. participated in airstrikes during Israel's 12-day war against Iran.
 During Netanyahu's last trip to the White House in April, the Israeli prime minister appeared to be surprised when Trump said his administration would negotiate directly with Iran regarding efforts to curb its nuclear program.